 It all started with two guys in a garage in Los Altos, California… oh, wait… no. That was that other company.
 We’re different.
-In fact, Different PC is a custom computer builder based in Bergen county, New Jersey, born out of the music studio at MusicPlayers.com.
+In fact, Different PC is a custom computer builder based in Morris County, New Jersey, born out of the music studio at MusicPlayers.com.

 But don’t think of us like just another computer company.
 Think of us like your favorite musical instrument or pro audio gear manufacturer, but delivering the tools you need to harness those favorite instruments and recording gear so that you can make and record music on your own terms and without limits.